Examining History with Maya Angelou's Poetry

 - At the end of the session, tell students that tomorrow they will assemble their trading cards, so the Notetaking Sheet needs to be completed at the beginning of the next session.

 - Check that all have completed the Notetaking Sheet.
 Allow additional time, if needed, for students who have not finished this task.

 - Project the trading card you have created or the Trading Card Example.
 Have students look at their Notetaking Sheet and match where the information from each category on the sheet goes on the card.

-- Model either the ReadWriteThink Trading Cards Mobile App on a tablet connected to a LCD projector or the ReadWriteThink Trading Card Creator Student Interactive on a computer connected to a LCD projector.
+- Model the ReadWriteThink Trading Card Creator Student Interactive on a device connected to a LCD projector.
 Be sure to show students how to save an image and insert it into the trading card.
 Also, show students how to e-mail you their finished cards.
 Include how to print their finished products, if desired, to showcase in the classroom.

 - While students are working on their trading cards, circulate through the room, assisting those students who are having trouble with the app or student interactive.
 Note the time on task as that is part of the rubric.

 - After students finish their trading cards, tell them to assemble their bibliographies.
 Tell them to print these as they are part of the rubric.

 - As students complete both tasks, pair them with partners to check over each other’s work.
 Tell them to use the Trading Card Rubric to help with peer editing.

 - At the end of the session, tell students that they will present their trading cards in class during the next session.